atticus-carter/cv/_sources/book/Intro_Imagery.md

 - Multispectral fluorescence imaging to observe bioluminescence
 - 3-dimensional laser holography to quantify and identify plankton and measure their geometry.
 - Shadowgraph illumination and other systems that use dark-field illumination to image plankton and other particles.
-- Light-field cameras which allow for the focus in images to be changed after capture and allow for imaging of the seafloor and objects above it at the same time.
+- Light-field cameras which allow for the focus in images to be changed after capture, and allow for imaging of the seafloor and objects above it at the same time.